 - Remove the baking sheet from the oven and allow the biscuits to cool completely on the baking sheet, at least 2 hours.

 - Variation: Keto Coconut Four Bread.
-To make, preheat the oven to 350°F and oil a 9 by 5-inch loaf pan with a dab of coconut oil.
+To make, preheat the oven to 350°F and oil an 8 by 4-inch loaf pan with a dab of coconut oil.
 Make the bread dough, following Steps 2 and 3 above, then spread the dough out evenly in the prepared loaf pan.
 Bake for 45 to 50 minutes, until a toothpick inserted in the middle of the

 loafcomes out clean.
 Remove from the oven and cool in the pan for at least 2 hours before serving.